DenebTM/swepsss23-g4t3/README.md

 This project was created as part of the Software Engineering proseminar for the summer semester 2023 at the University of Innsbruck.

-The goal was to implement a system for monitoring greenhouses.
-The three main components of the system are described below; for more detailed information, please refer to the [project wiki](https://git.uibk.ac.at/informatik/qe/swess23/group4/g4t3/-/wikis/home).
+Our task was to implement a system for remotely monitoring greenhouses.
+The four main parts of the system are described below - for more detailed information, please refer to the [project wiki](https://git.uibk.ac.at/informatik/qe/swess23/group4/g4t3/-/wikis/home).

 ### Sensor station

-A sensor station is the combination of a mini greenhouse and an Arduino Nano, equipped with sensors to monitor the greenhouse's various vitals such as air quality, soil moisture and light level.
-It possesses a Bluetooth® Low Energy radio receiver/transmitter, which is used to communicate with an...
+A sensor station is the combination of a mini greenhouse and an Arduino Nano equipped with sensors to monitor the greenhouse's various metrics such as air quality, soil moisture and light level.
+The Arduino is in possession of a Bluetooth® Low Energy radio receiver/transmitter which is used to communicate with an access point.

 ### Access point

-This is a Raspberry Pi, also equipped with Bluetooth® as well as Wi-Fi capabilities.
+The access point is a Raspberry Pi, also equipped with Bluetooth® as well as Wi-Fi capabilities.
 Its main responsibility is to read the sensor values transmitted by multiple sensor stations, average data over a configurable period, and pass the averaged values onto the ReSt backend.
-Furthermore, it checks if each sensor station's sensor values are within acceptable (configurable) bounds, and commands the corresponding sensor station to emit a warning otherwise.
+Furthermore, it checks whether each sensor station's sensor values are within acceptable (configurable) bounds and instructs the corresponding sensor station to emit a warning otherwise.

 ### Backend

-This is a web server, based on the (awful) Spring web framework.
+This is a web server, based on the Spring web framework.
 It serves the frontend web app to the browser and provides a Representational State (ReSt) API for ongoing communication with the aforementioned access points and frontend.

-This component is based on the swa-skeleton project provided by UIBK.
-It inherits its Maven project structure, Spring Boot core, in-memory H2 database (TODO: replace with MySQL; see !112), basic functionality, and most of the Spring Security configuration.
+The backend is based on the swe-skeleton project provided by UIBK.
+It inherits its Maven project structure, Spring Boot core, in-memory H2 database (TODO: replace with MySQL; see !112), basic functionality, and much of the Spring Security configuration.

+### Frontend

+The frontend is a web-based user interface that allows gardeners to manage their greenhouses, and admins to perform various administrative tasks.
+Unregistered users can anonymously view photos of greenhouses and add new ones, or sign up for an account should they be so inclined.

+See [frontend/README.md](frontend/README.md) for additional information.

-## Running the back- and front-end
+## Running the frontend and backend

 This project uses Java 17 and Node.js 18 (installed automatically as part of the build process).